aaronc/freactive/README.md

 **Propogation of changes to the DOM:**

 Attribute and node change listeners always try to register an `invalidation-watch` first and when not available (for atoms for instance) a `watch`.
-Whenenver they receive a change notification, they remove the watch, queue an update to the render queue, and add the watch again right before the change is applied (when `deref` is called).
+Whenenver they receive a change notification, they remove the watch, queue an update to the render queue, and add the watch again right before the update is applied (when `deref` is called).

 ### Deciding not to register a reactive dependency